Reproducible-Science-Curriculum/publication-RR-Jupyter/exporting_the_notebook.md

 # Output formats

-There are several outlets for our research and each of them often have specific requirements for the formats they can use.
-Also, traditionally, publications have been distributed in print journals on a letter-size page, as more journals publish online, electronic formats are becoming popular.
-How do you determine the best publication formats to output your publications in?
-Is it possible to create multiple outputs for your work for multiple publication venues?
+Scholarly publishers typically accept one or several Word-processing oriented formats, which are often binary or at least not meant for human consumption.
+For sharing or publishing data and analysis documentation, a text format that is easy to read and doesn't require special-purpose software is usually best.
+How do you determine the best format(s) to export your Notebook to?

-Below, we briefly describe a few formats that are widely used for publication.
+Below we briefly describe a few formats that are widely used in scholarly communication.

 ## PDF

 The PDF format is primarily used for paper-based output.
 It contains information about the paper size and the margins.
-It can be displayed on a webpage but it is somewhat like posting an image.
+Most web browsers know how to display it, but posting it to the web is somewhat like posting an raster-graphics image - it is not meant to be built upon or modified.

-You would use the PDF format if you were interested in printing a copy of your notebook for hand-written comments or for sending to co-authors for reading and commenting in tools like Adobe Acrobat.
+You would use the PDF format if you were interested in printing a copy of your notebook (for filing a paper copy, or hand-writing comments), or for sending to co-authors for reading and commenting (which will likely require tools such as Adobe Acrobat).

 ## HTML

-The HTML format is the native format for the internet.
-It does not contain information about printing on paper usually.
-Exporting to this format is a popular means of posting content to the web.
+HTML is the native format for the web.
+It does not usually contain information about printing on paper.
+Exporting to this format is a popular means of posting content to the web so that browsers can render it in the best way suitable for the device they are running on.
+(HTML is also a format rich in metadata and context information for search engines.)

 If you have a website that you manage, publishing to HTML can make it easy to add your notebook as a page to a website.

 ## Markdown

-Markdown is a plain-text format that was designed to be easily exported to HTML.
-It has the advantage over HTML as having fewer characters used for markup which makes it more human-readable.
+Markdown is a plain-text format that was designed to both be human-readable without any special-purpose rendering tools, and to be easily exported to HTML.

 ## LaTeX

-LaTeX is a plain-text format that is often compiled into a PDF format using the LaTeX software.
-It was originally created for mathematical typesetting and is widely used for publication.

-Some of your co-authors may be more comfortable editing LaTeX files than notebook files.
-It is also often used as a submission format for journals.
+LaTeX is a plain-text format designed for authoring documents that will subsequently be typeset.
+It is widely used in publishing, and often accepted as a manuscript submission format, especially in fields that routinely need extensive mathematical typesetting capabilities.
+For publishing, sharing, and reading LaTeX is often compiled into a PDF format.
+Depending on your field, your co-authors may be more comfortable editing LaTeX files than Notebook files.

 ## Reveal.js